hebr3/hebr3.github.io/_src/posts/2017-09-26-fibonacci-in-prolog.md

 fibs(15, 987).
 ```

-I was actually really suprised at how quickly the program ran given that I never really consider `Prolog` for numerical calculations.
+I was actually really surprised at how quickly the program ran given that I never really consider `Prolog` for numerical calculations.

 I ended up timing `fib(10000)` to compare to `Racket`.